openbraininstitute/entitycore/docs/schema.md

   - derived properties (e.g. metrics) are not changing the fundamental identity of an entity.

 - **Deletion**:
   - Entities can be deleted except if they are referenced by other entities.

+- **Deprecation**:
-In that case, the entity is marked as deprecated.
+  - Entity can marked as deprecated.
   - Deprecated entities would be ignored from queries except if explicitly asked for.